mozilla/testpilot/docs/content/reference.md

 ## `is_featured`

 Determines whether the experiment will be featured on the home page.

+Featured experiments must include a `video_url` as well.

  Optional.

 ```yaml
 is_featured: false